 Expert Analysis: Why These Campaigns Worked

-Ads like “Whassup?” and “Terry Tate” proved comedy drives memorability.
-Humor created instant cultural relevance.
+Humor Ruled the Decade: Ads like "Whassup?" and "Terry Tate" proved that comedy drives memorability.
+Humor created instant cultural relevance, making viewers want to share the experience with others.

-Britney Spears, Beyoncé, and Enrique Iglesias brought star appeal.
-Their presence elevated Pepsi’s campaigns into global events.
+Celebrity Power: Britney Spears, Beyoncé, and Enrique Iglesias brought star appeal that elevated Pepsi's campaigns into global events.
+Their presence ensured that the ads would be watched, discussed, and remembered.

-Coca‑Cola’s “Video Game” ad showed how cinematic storytelling could resonate with younger audiences.
-Doritos’ crowdsourced ads proved fans could be creators.
+Innovation in Storytelling: Coca-Cola's "Video Game" ad showed how cinematic storytelling could resonate with younger audiences.
+Doritos' crowdsourced ads proved that creativity could come from anywhere.

 Broader Cultural Significance

-- Legacy: Many of these ads are still referenced today, proving their lasting impact.
+Legacy: Many of these ads are still referenced today, proving their lasting impact.
+They are studied in marketing courses, shared in advertising retrospectives, and remembered by audiences who watched them live.

 Budweiser "Whassup?"
 (2000):